lucia-auth/lucia/pages/sessions/cookies/nextjs.md

 }
 ```

 Since we can't extend set cookies insides server components due to a limitation with React, we recommend continuously extending the cookie expiration inside middleware.
 However, this comes with its own issue.
-Next.js revalidates the server component when a server action response sets a cookie directly with `cookies()` or indirectly with `NextResponse.cookies` via middleware.
-This can be solved by using `NextResponse.cookies`.
-But, we also can't detect if a new cookie was set inside server actions or route handlers from middleware.
+We can't detect if a new cookie was set inside server actions or route handlers from middleware.
 This becomes an issue if we need to assign a new session inside server actions (e.g. after updating the password) as the middleware cookie will override it.
 As such, we'll only extend the cookie expiration on GET requests.

+> While Lucia v3 recommended setup extended session cookie lifetime, it did not avoid the revalidation issue.

 ```ts
 // middleware.ts